 A non-insurance subsidiary of our holding company is a shareholder of the corporation that operates the Mortgage Electronic Registration System ("MERS").
 Our subsidiary, as a shareholder of MERS, has been named as a defendant (along with MERS and its other shareholders) in eight lawsuits asserting various causes of action arising from allegedly improper recording and foreclosure activities by MERS.
 Seven of these lawsuits have been dismissed without any further opportunity to appeal.
-The remaining lawsuit has also been dismissed by the U.S. District Court, however, the plaintiff in that lawsuit has filed a motion for reconsideration by the U.S. District Court and to certify a related question of law to the Supreme Court of the State in which the U.S. District Court is located.
+The remaining lawsuit had also been dismissed by the U.S. District Court, however, the plaintiff in that lawsuit filed a motion for reconsideration by the U.S. District Court and to certify a related question of law to the Supreme Court of the State in which the U.S. District Court is located.
+In April 2014, that motion for reconsideration was denied, however, on May 30, 2014, the plaintiff appealed the denial.
 The damages sought in this remaining case are substantial.
 We deny any wrongdoing and intend to defend ourselves vigorously against the allegations in the lawsuits.